omarv74/azuredevopslabs/labs/azuredevops/testmanagement/readme.md

     ![](images/085.png)

-1. Double-click the case to open it in the test case editor.
+1. Make sure you have the **Define** tab selected and double-click the case to open it in the test case editor.

     ![](images/086.png)